Client SSL Certificate Validation

 Starting with Avi Vantage release 18.2.3 client certificate verification on L4 SSL/TLS applications is supported.
 Refer to the Configuring L4 SSL/TLS Profile section of the How to Enable Client Certificate Authentication on Avi Vantage article.

-- Contains the configured certificate authorities and CRL.
-A PKI profile is necessary if the Validation Type is set to Request or Require.
+The PKI profile contains the configured certificate authorities and CRL.
+A PKI profile is necessary if the Validation Type is set to Request or Validation Type is Required.

 Navigate to Applications > Templates, select the Security tab, and click on the PKI Profile option.